 ROXTON LETTERS VOLUME ONE

 A Companion to the Roxton Family SagaPreviously unpublished letters from the private correspondence of the Roxton family, spanning 1743–1777, with extracts from the diaries of Antonia, 5th Duchess of Roxton and 7th Duchess of Kinross.
 Includes Roxton’s last letter to Antonia.
-Volume One complements the first three books of the award-winning Roxton Family Saga: Noble Satyr, Midnight Marriage, and Autumn Duchess.
+Volume One complements the early chronology of the award-winning Roxton Family Saga: Noble Satyr, Midnight Marriage, and Autumn Duchess.
 With a foreword by a late-Victorian descendant, Alice-Victoria, 10th Duchess of Roxton.

 Audiobook performed by Alex Wyndham